-- Single room for exclusive use by the occupant sharing some/all personal washing, WC and cooking facilities. - Multi-room letting for exclusive use of the occupant sharing some/all personal washing, WC and cooking facilities. - Non self-contained flat single or multi room letting for exclusive use by the occupant sharing some/all personal washing, WC and cooking facilities.
+- Single room for exclusive use by the occupant sharing some/all bath/shower, WC and cooking facilities. - Multi-room letting for exclusive use of the occupant sharing some/all bath/shower, WC and cooking facilities. - Non-self-contained flat single or multi room letting for exclusive use by the occupant sharing some/all bath/shower, WC and cooking facilities.